-If students have any questions about textbooks or regalia they would like to purchase or rent, please contact the University Bookstore Textbook Manager, Brittani Morris, at brittani-morris@redlands.edu or (909)748-8950.
+If students have any questions about textbooks or regalia for purchase or rent, please contact the University Bookstore.

 STUDENT PROFESSIONAL DEVELOPMENT COMMITTEE

 When a student does not perform as expected (academically, professionally, ethically, and interpersonally) of someone at their level of training, the departmental faculty may develop a remediation plan to address the situation and maximize the likelihood that the student will complete the program successfully.
 The types of performance issues that can trigger a remediation plan include: